 Do record labels make money from concerts?

-In addition to direct revenue from concerts.
-Record labels also benefit from concerts through increased exposure and promotion of their artists.
+In addition to direct revenue from concerts, record labels also benefit from concerts through increased exposure and promotion of their artists.
 The success of a concert can lead to increased sales of a band or a musician’s body of work.
-For example, an increase in demand for record singles, long-playing projects, merchandise, and other products, will in turn generate good money for a record label.
+For example, an increase in demand for record singles, long-playing projects, merchandise, and other products will, in turn, generate good money for a record label.

 Is it fair for record companies to have a share of money from concerts?